vsrinivas/fuchsia/docs/inspect.md

 ## Object

 An object is an exported entity within a component that may have 0 or more children.
-Each component has a name, and each child of an object must have a unique name among the children.
+Each object has a name, and each child of an object must have a unique name among the children.

 ## Property